-Limited understanding between businesses and participants of the ways traineeship and apprenticeship programs can improve mutual outcomes.
+$Limited\ understanding\ between\ employers\ and\ participants\ of\ the\ ways\ trainees hip\ and\ apprentices hip\ programs\ can\ improve\ mutual\ outcomes.$

-- Collaborating with stakeholders to build stronger pathways to traineeship and apprenticeship opportunities in the region including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities. - Engaging across businesses and training operators to ensure training pathways for the new workforce are effective and facilitate participants to have an appropriate understanding of their chosen industry to start their careers. - Collaborating across the range of stakeholders, in particular employment service providers, to ensure the supply of participants are aware of opportunities and pathways to careers and employment. - Developing pre-employment skills packages that allow for transition from pre-employment training into suitable industry traineeships and apprenticeships. - Working with local businesses and stakeholders to develop projects that encourage part-time traineeships that can assist with the skills gaps.
+- Collaborate with stakeholders to build stronger pathways to traineeship and apprenticeship opportunities in the region including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities. - Engage across employers and training operators to ensure training pathways for the new workforce are effective and facilitate participants to have an appropriate understanding of their chosen industry to start their careers. - Collaborate across the range of stakeholders, including Workforce Australia Employment Service Providers, to ensure the supply of participants are aware of opportunities and pathways to careers and employment. - Develop pre-employment skills packages that allow for transition from pre-employment training into suitable industry traineeships and apprenticeships. - Collaborate with local employers and stakeholders to develop projects that encourage part time traineeships that can assist with the skills gaps.